By: Susan Dugdale | Last modified: 02-09-2023

 Other common natural calming aids are special aromatherapy mixtures (which generally include lavender) and herbal teas.
-Varying mineral and vitamin supplements may help as well.
+Varying mineral (for instance magnesium) and vitamin supplements may help as well.

 Ask for assistance from a suitably qualified person to help you get what is most appropriate for you.

-Hypnosis is an absolutely natural process allowing you to counter the controlling negative thoughts often underpinning full blown anxiety.
+Hypnosis is a totally natural and normal process which will allow you to work positively with the negative thoughts and feelings underpinning full blown anxiety.

-Although the media may portray hypnotists making people behave outrageously that is not how a qualified trained hypnotherapist works!
-They do not rob you of your will but work with it.
+Trained hypnotherapists do not 'rob' you of your dignity, will, and awareness.
+They work with you.
 These people are not show men.
 They are there to help you take back your life and live it as you want to.

-You'll find registered hypnotherapists in your phone book.
-Sometimes one or two sessions is all it takes to reverse crippling mental habits.
-It works as the perfect acute anxiety help for many, many people.
+Sometimes one or two sessions is all it takes to reverse self-limiting habits.

 Go through the 'little' details as these can be the things which in the end cause the most stress, simply because they are overlooked.